Frequently Asked Questions

 A: Please select the “Pay by Purchase Order” option during checkout to have an invoice sent to you or your institution.
 If your institution does not use PO numbers, you can enter your full name in the “P.O.
 Number” field.
 After your order ships, Addgene will send an invoice which will include banking details and instructions for bank transfer payment.
 Here are a few general guidelines for paying by bank transfer:

 A: For orders paid by PO, Addgene will mail an invoice to the billing address entered at checkout after the order ships.
-For orders paid by credit card, invoices are not automatically mailed out.
-In either case, invoices are always available upon request from email@example.com after an order has shipped.
+For orders paid by credit card, Addgene will email a receipt after the order ships.
+In either case, invoices are always available upon request from firstname.lastname@example.org after an order has shipped.

 A: Addgene ships plasmids as bacterial stabs at room temperature via UPS.
 Once your order ships, Addgene will send you a UPS tracking number that will allow you to track the shipment’s progress.
 For locations in the US, orders are generally delivered in 1-3 business days from the ship date.
 For international locations, delivery ranges from 3-14 days from the ship date.
 Stabs are stable for up to 2 weeks in transit.